What Is a Database Management System (DBMS)?

 Improved Data Security

 A DBMS acts as the middleman between databases and users, providing enhanced data security.
-The more often we need to access a database, the higher the risk of a security breach.
-With a DBMS, we can implement security policies that define permissions regarding who can access what and where data is allowed to be stored.
+The more often users need to access a database, the higher the risk of a security breach.
+With a DBMS, users can implement security policies that define permissions regarding who can access what and where data is allowed to be stored.
 A DBMS allows us to have strict control over the data’s journey within our system.

 Privacy Compliance